 And paste your “Secret address in iCal format” link right there.

 Boom!
 That was easy!

 Now let’s head back into iCal and see what it looks like.

 Just like Google Calendar, iCal will display all Back On Stage events accordingly, but when we click into event detail view it will start to look a bit strange.

 If you would take a closer look at both iCal and Google Calendar’s detail views, you’ll discover that they’re actually displaying the exact same information in HTML format.
-This is because Google Calendar reads HTML perfectly while iCal doesn't.
+This is because Google Calendar reads HTML perfectly while iCal does not.

-Ladies and Gentlemen, and that’s why we like to use Google Calendar with the Back On Stage App.
+This messy formatting issue is why we prefer to use Google Calendar over Apple Calendar with the Back On Stage App.